German support for Israel in the Gaza war: In Germany

 Die Linke MP Nicole Gohlke has argued that "the Palestinian people’s suffering appears to be of no interest to the political establishment in Germany."

 On 12 November 2023, German Chancellor Olaf Scholz rejected calls for "an immediate ceasefire or long pause" in Israel's war against Hamas in Gaza, saying it would "mean ultimately that Israel leaves Hamas the possibility of recovering and obtaining new missiles".
 In March 2024, Scholz confronted EU foreign policy chief Josep Borrell over his months-long criticism of Israel, saying Borrell did not speak for Germany.

 In October 2024, CDU leader Friedrich Merz successfully urged the German government to resume weapons deliveries to Israel, including spare parts for tanks.
 He proposed stripping people with dual citizenship of their German citizenship for protesting against Israel.
 Merz criticised the International Criminal Court's (ICC) decision to issue an arrest warrant for Israeli Prime Minister Benjamin Netanyahu for alleged war crimes during the Gaza war.
 In February 2025, one day after the 2025 German federal election, he announced his intention to invite Netanyahu to Germany, "as an open challenge" to the decision of the ICC.

-In November 2023, German President Frank-Walter Steinmeier called on Arabs living in Germany to distance themselves from Hamas.

 On 11 January 2024, while visiting Sderot near the Gaza strip, German Vice-Chancellor Robert Habeck called the lawsuit South Africa v.
 Israel (Genocide Convention) to be one of the biggest absurdities ("eine der größten Absurditäten") one could come up with.

 On 23 October 2023, German Foreign Minister Annalena Baerbock blocked a declaration by EU ministers calling for "an immediate humanitarian cease-fire" to help civilians in the Gaza Strip.
 Francesca Albanese, incumbent UN Special Rapporteur on the occupied Palestinian territories, criticised Baerbock following a speech by the Foreign Minister in the German Bundestag on 7 October 2024, in which Baerbock alluded to Israeli attacks on Palestinian civilian sites as "self-defense" and said that "that's what Germany stands for" to much applause.

 In 2024, the co-leader of the far-right AfD, Tino Chrupalla, criticized what he considered to be "exclusive declarations of solidarity" and "one-sided partisanship" with regards to Israel and called for a stop on both German arms exports and "blanket Islamophobia".
 This drew criticism from some other members of the AfD parliamentary group, suggesting a continued internal divide on the issue.

 According to a poll by the German Forsa Institute on behalf of the newspaper Die Welt conducted in December 2023, 45% of respondents in Germany agreed and 43% disagreed with the statement: "Israel's military action in the Gaza Strip is all in all appropriate."
 In the immediate aftermath of the Hamas attack on Israel, 44% of Germans said Germany has "a special obligation towards Israel."
 In December 2023, that number dropped to 37%.